buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 	Home > Money and Tax > Income Tax

 The interface is clearly focused on the [‘job to be done’](https://www.nngroup.com/articles/personas-jobs-be-done/), in this case finding out about how to claim tax relief for work-related expenses (2).
-A ‘Contents’ list at the top of the content (3) allows users to jump to the section’s they’re looking for, quickly and easily.
+A ‘Contents’ list at the top of the content (3) allows users to jump to the sections they’re looking for, quickly and easily.
 In the main content, an ‘Overview’ summarises the page content (4) and links to related content are provided (5).

 At GOV.UK users have a clear mental model of the site that they’re using because the information architecture is clearly articulated through: